ohadmich/Adetector/README.md

-# Audio Ad Detection in Radio Streams
+# Adetector - Finding Ads in Radio Streams
 This is a consulting project for Veritonic Inc. done as part of Insight Artificial Inetligence Fellowship.

 ## Installation